ooyanglinoo/Plugin_Videoplayer/readme.md

 Users
 -----
-* Extract the files to your CryEngine SDK Folder so that the Code and BinXX/Plugins directory match up.
+* Use the installer or extract the files to your CryEngine SDK Folder so that the Code and BinXX/Plugins directory match up.

 Designers
 ---------